 The full name of the museum is: The Aluminum Tree and Aesthethically Challenged Seasonal Ornament Museum & Research Center was established by Stephen Jackson in Brevard.
 It all started in 1991 when a friend gave Stephen a tattered aluminum tree from a garbage heap.
 Remembering the silver tree in his childhood home, he threw a party and asked guests to bring the "most aesthetically-challenged" ornaments.
 Stephen started collecting them and now owns more than 80.
 His collection has been featured in Southern Living, Money magazine, the New York Times, National Public Radio and BBC.
 This year's display includes 25 trees.

 ATOM is an apt name for this Museum, since the trees were produced during the "atomic age" of the mid-20th century.
 And Brevard is the perfect location since it's next to Pisgah National Forest, a great protector of trees.

-The Transylvania Heritage Museum is 34 miles south of downtown Asheville, and it is open Wednesday-Saturday, 10 AM until 5 PM.
+The Transylvania Heritage Museum is 34 miles south of downtown Asheville, and it is open Wednesday-Saturday, 12 Noon until 7 PM (special hours).
 For more info, call them at 828-884-2347.
 While you are there, downtown Brevard has many great stores and galleries to explore.
 The local favorite (and ours) Hobnob restaurant is across the street from the museum.
 Oskar Blues Brewery is a short drive away.

 Read about more Holiday Outings in Asheville.
 To take home a live tree, visit one of the Christmas Tree Farms.
 And see Five House Museums for Holiday Tours.